ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 > **Note:**
 > ***If you already have an AMPL image previously built from either option 1 or 2, go to this [step](#use-an-existing-image-to-start-a-container) to start/run a container.***

-## Prerequisite Download and install Docker
+## Prerequisite: Download and install Docker

 If you don't have a Docker Desktop installed, please follow instructions here: https://www.docker.com/get-started.

-Click on the Docker icon to start the Docker daemon processes.
+Click on the Docker icon to start the Docker.
+Leave it running when using Docker.

-> **Note:**
-> *Leave the Docker Desktop open when doing Docker related work to have the docker daemon processes running.*

-## Option 1 Build a local AMPL image using `Dockerfile`
+## Option 1: Build a local AMPL image using `Dockerfile`

 - Clone **[AMPL](https://github.com/ATOMScience-org/AMPL)**  github repo if you don't have one yet.
-- *(Optional)* checkout a development branch, if you plan to use one (see line 2 for example).
+- *(Optional)* if you plan to use code from a development branch, see line 2 for example.

 ```
 git clone https://github.com/ATOMScience-org/AMPL.git